Rick's Free Auto Repair Advice

 P0443 Evaporative Emission Control System Purge Control Valve Circuit Malfunction

-In many cases, it’s a bad purge valve.
-But there are also many instances where the problem is in the electrical connector or harness.
-In my experience, you should always check the condition of the electrical connector first, before automatically replacing the purge valve.
+many instances where the problem is in the electrical connector or harness.
+In my experience, you should always check the condition of the electrical connector first before automatically replacing the purge valve.

 How the purge valve works